TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

 IN ORDER TO PROVIDE HIGH QUALITY CUSTOMER SERVICE AND TO ENSURE THE INTEGRITY OF CHARTER COMMERCIAL HIGH-SPEED INTERNET ACCESS ("SERVICE"), CHARTER HAS ADOPTED THIS ACCEPTABLE USE POLICY.

 PLEASE READ THIS ACCEPTABLE USE POLICY PRIOR TO ACCESSING THE SERVICE.
 THE WORD CUSTOMER IS USED HEREIN TO REFER TO ANY PERSON, ENTITY OR BUSINESS ORGANIZATION THAT SUBSCRIBES TO THE SERVICE.
 BY USING THE SERVICE, CUSTOMER AGREES TO THE TERMS OF THIS ACCEPTABLE USE POLICY.
-CHARTER RESERVES THE RIGHT TO IMMEDIATELY TERMINATE THE CUSTOMER’S SERVICE WITHOUT NOTICE, AT CHARTER’S SOLE DISCRETION, IF CUSTOMER OR OTHERS WHO USE CUSTOMER’S SERVICE, VIOLATE THIS ACCEPTABLE USE POLICY.
-CHARTER ALSO RESERVES THE RIGHT TO IMMEDIATELY REMOVE ANY MATERIAL OR INFORMATION THAT VIOLATES THIS POLICY FOR ANY REASON WHATSOEVER AT CHARTER’S SOLE DISCRETION WITHOUT PRIOR NOTICE.
+CHARTER RESERVES THE RIGHT TO IMMEDIATELY TERMINATE THE CUSTOMER'S SERVICE WITHOUT NOTICE, AT CHARTER'S SOLE DISCRETION, IF CUSTOMER OR OTHERS WHO USE CUSTOMER'S SERVICE, VIOLATE THIS ACCEPTABLE USE POLICY.
+CHARTER ALSO RESERVES THE RIGHT TO IMMEDIATELY REMOVE ANY MATERIAL OR INFORMATION THAT VIOLATES THIS POLICY FOR ANY REASON WHATSOEVER AT CHARTER'S SOLE DISCRETION WITHOUT PRIOR NOTICE.

 **1\.
 USE**

-The commercial high-speed Internet access service provided to the Customer is being provided solely for use in Customer’s business and any unauthorized access by a third party to e-mail, Internet access, or any other function of the Service is in violation of this Policy and relieves Charter of any affirmative obligations it may have.
+The commercial high-speed Internet access service provided to the Customer is being provided solely for use in Customer's business and any unauthorized access by a third party to e-mail, Internet access, or any other function of the Service is in violation of this Policy and relieves Charter of any affirmative obligations it may have.

 Customer will not resell or redistribute, nor allow others to resell or redistribute, access to the Service in any manner, except as expressly provided in any contract for service.
 The limitation on resale or redistribution of access includes, but is not limited to, hosting applications such as the provision of e-mail, FTP and Telnet access.

 Charter reserves the right to disconnect or reclassify the Service for failure to comply with any portion of this provision or this Policy.

-Any violation of these policies may lead to prosecution under state and/or federal law and/or termination of Customer’s Service.
+Any violation of these policies may lead to prosecution under state and/or federal law and/or termination of Customer's Service.

 **2\.
 END USERS**

 Customer is responsible for ensuring that all end users of the Service comply with this AUP.
 Charter may disconnect Service if an end user violates this AUP.
 The Customer must make contact information publicly available, and must respond in a timely manner to any complaints.
-Charter shall consider any complaints regarding the Customer’s end users to apply to the Customer.
-Customer is responsible for any and all e-mail addresses associated with the Customer’s account.
+Charter shall consider any complaints regarding the Customer's end users to apply to the Customer.
+Customer is responsible for any and all e-mail addresses associated with the Customer's account.

 The Customer is responsible for any misuse of the Service, whether by authorized or unauthorized end users.
 Therefore, the Customer must take steps to ensure that others do not gain unauthorized access to the Service.
 Customer is solely responsible for the security of (i) any device Customer chooses to connect to the Service, including any data stored or shared on that device and (ii) any access point to the Service.